jharmer95/rpc.hpp/CONTRIBUTING.md

   - If your issue is the same, give that issue a :+1:
     - **Please don't add additional comments like _"Me too"_ or _"I need this fix"_**,
-    a :+1: conveys this much more succinctly and allows for an easy way to visualize the popularity/demand for this issue.
+    a :+1: conveys this much more succinctly and allows for an easy way to visualize the popularity/demand for this issue and prevents flooding contributors inboxes.
-  - Even if your issue is not _exactly_ the same, it may be more beneficial to provide some extra context or details for your situation via a comment vs. a new issue.
+  - Even if your issue is not _exactly_ the same, it may be more beneficial to provide some extra context or details for your situation via a comment instead of opening a new issue.
     - Sometimes it's easier to understand the scope of an issue this way and can allow for one patch to be made instead of multiple